kansylyvong/log_analysis/README.md

 `psql -d news -f newsdata.sql`

-If you do not have the psycopg2 module installed, from the command line run:
+If you do not have the psycopg2 module installed, from the terminal run:

 `pip install psycopg2`